biblibre/omeka-plugin-CsvImportPlus/README.md

 * Update of attached files

 Files that are attached to an item can be fully updated.
 If the url is not the same than existing ones, the file will be added.
-If it is the same, no reimport will be done.
+If it is the same, the file will be reimported.
 To reimport a file with the same url, you should remove it first.
 This process avoids many careless errors.
+To update metadata of a file, the column for the url ("File") should be removed.
 Files are ordered according to the list of files.
 Note : This process works only when original filenames are unique.